-We are delighted to welcome to GSF Dror Moreh, Jonathan Powell and Tom Tugendhat MBE MP.
-Dror will give his account of the thinking and process behind the documentary, and he will discuss his approach to persuading Middle East Peace negotiators and those usually reluctant to seek the media limelight to talk on camera.
-Jonathan Powell will provide an insight into the role of a negotiator as former chief of staff to Prime Minister Tony Blair and UK chief negotiator in the Northern Ireland Peace Process as well as sharing other relevant experiences – as Prime Minister David Cameron’s Special Envoy on Libya and in his current role as CEO of Inter Mediate.
-The event will be chaired by Tom Tugendhat MBE MP, Chair of the Foreign Affairs Committee.
-Deborah Pout, Founder of the Oxford Media Network is the Co-Convenor.
+We were delighted to welcome to GSF Dror Moreh, Jonathan Powell and Tom Tugendhat MBE MP.
+Dror gave his account of the thinking and process behind the documentary, and he discussed his approach to persuading Middle East Peace negotiators and those usually reluctant to seek the media limelight to talk on camera.
+Jonathan Powell provided an insight into the role of a negotiator as former chief of staff to Prime Minister Tony Blair and UK chief negotiator in the Northern Ireland Peace Process as well as sharing other relevant experiences – as Prime Minister David Cameron’s Special Envoy on Libya and in his current role as CEO of Inter Mediate.
+The event was chaired by Tom Tugendhat MBE MP, Chair of the Foreign Affairs Committee, with Deborah Pout, Founder of the Oxford Media Network, as our Co-Convenor.

 DROR MOREH began his career as a cinematographer, became one of Israel’s leading directors of photography, and quickly emerged as an award-winning feature film and documentary director of international renown.
 His directorial debut, Sharon, is a feature-length documentary looking at the work of Israel’s controversial former Prime Minister, Ariel Sharon, and his impact on the Gaza Disengagement Plan.
 The film was selected for the official Panorama program at the 58th Berlin Film Festival.
 Moreh achieved international recognition with his second documentary feature, The Gatekeepers, which was nominated for the Best Documentary at the 85th Academy Awards in 2013.
 The Gatekeepers revolves around intimate discussions with six former heads of the Shin Bet, Israel’s internal security service.
 For the first time ever, they agreed to share their insights and reflect publicly on their actions and decisions.
 In these revealing interviews, they shed light on the controversy surrounding the Occupation in the aftermath of the Six Day War.
 The Human Factor film and mini-series focuses on the crucial actors in the comprehensive Arab-Israeli Peace Agreements and their not-so-obvious agendas, and paints a dramatic portrait of those attempting to build a new, post-Cold-War order in the Middle East.
 Moreh also directed Occupational Hazard, a documentary film portraying an Israeli journalist on a journey to Iraq during the second Gulf War.
 He is currently working on several feature length documentaries and series, scheduled for release in 2022-2023.
 Corridors of Power exams how American leaders have responded to genocide and acts of mass atrocities in the post-Cold War era.
 Dagan tackles the legacy of Israel’s top spymaster and former head of the Mossad intelligence agency, Meir Dagan.
 In 2007 Moreh founded a production company, Dror Moreh Productions, that specialises in international co-productions, with a mandate to make theatrical and television documentary and feature films.
 Based in Tel Aviv, DMP focuses on regional and international geopolitical subjects that resonate with audiences around the world.